Trump praises armed forces, avoids politics in military-style Fourth of July display

 Trump previewed one of those air assets as a VH-92 helicopter — soon to be the new Marine One, the presidential helicopter.
 The Marine Corps has said it is currently in the testing and evaluation phase in Maryland.

-The Army provided the fifth flyover made up of four Apache helicopters, with the Navy Blue Angels aerial acrobatics team finishing the display.
+The Army provided the fifth flyover made up of four Apache helicopters, with the Navy Blue Angels aerial acrobatics team finishing the display with six F-18 Hornets.

 Ahead of each flyover, Trump offered up a short history of the wartime heroics and efforts of each branch of the military, running from the Revolutionary War through the present day.
 When mentioning the Navy SEALs, Trump noted their involvement in the Mekong Delta during the Vietnam War, saying the Vietnamese "don’t want to see our force again."